-The decision of the candidacy committee will be reported to the applicant, the Domestic Mission unit, and the ELCA seminary of choice, using the Entrance Decision Form.
+The decision of the candidacy committee will be reported to the applicant, the Christian Community and Leadership home area, and the ELCA seminary of choice, using the Entrance decision form.
 All reports and decisions of the candidacy committee, including denials, shall be maintained in an applicant's file.
 Such files shall be maintained according to the Candidacy Records Management Policy (section 1.1.6).